 Need help NOW?
 Get a Water Heater Repair Pro Fast!

-Gas water heater heating problems are typically: 1) The water heater doesn’t heat water at all; 2) It doesn’t heat enough water; or 3) Its pilot light does not stay lit.
-For other problems, please see Water Heater Troubleshooting & Repairs.
+Gas water heater heating problems are typically: 1) No hot water at all; 2) not enough hot water; or 3) the water heater’s pilot light does not stay lit.
+For other problems, please see our comprehensive article, Water Heater Troubleshooting & Repairs.

 1Be sure the gas to the water heater is turned on.
 Turn the gas control knob to PILOT to prevent the burner from igniting when you are looking inside.
 Remove the metal cover at the bottom of the water heater and look to see if the burner and/or pilot light—the small flame at the end of the pilot gas supply tube—are lit.